-During the nine months ended September 30, 2021 and years ended December 31, 2020 and 2019, all of the Corporation's oil and gas wells remained shut-in.
+During the six months ended June 30, 2023 and year ended December 31, 2022, all of the Corporation's oil and gas wells remained shut-in.

-For the nine months ended September 30, 2021, the Corporation recorded revenue of \$nil (December 31, 2020 - \$nil), reported a net loss of \$554,810 (December 31, 2020 - \$183,710) and negative cash flow from operations of \$181,146 (December 31, 2020 - \$154,312).
-As at September 30, 2021, the Corporation had a working capital deficiency of \$1,226,727 (December 31, 2020 - \$1,172,656).
+For the six months ended June 30, 2023, the Corporation recorded revenue of \$Nil (2022 - \$Nil), reported a net loss of \$109,198 (2022 - \$291,335) and negative cash flow from operating activities of \$101,307 (2022 - \$168,473).
+As at June 30, 2023, the Corporation had a working capital deficiency of \$912,906 (December 31, 2022 - \$801,991).

 These conditions indicate the existence of a material uncertainty which may cast significant doubt related to the Corporation's ability to continue as a going concern.
 If the going concern assumption is not appropriate, adjustments may be necessary to the carrying amounts and classification of the Corporation's assets and liabilities.
-The accompanying Interim Financial Statements do not include any adjustments that may result if the Corporation is unable to continue as a going concern, and, such adjustments could be material.
+The financial statements do not reflect adjustments that would be necessary if the going concern basis was not appropriate.
+Consequently, adjustments would then be necessary to the carrying value of assets and liabilities, the expenses and the statement of financial position classifications used.
+Such adjustments could be material.

 During Q1 2020, crude oil prices declined dramatically, largely due to a drop in global oil demand triggered by the impact of the novel coronavirus ("COVID-19") and the disagreements between OPEC and non-OPEC countries with respect to production quotas.
 OPEC and other countries agreed in Q2 2020 to decrease production.
 These production curtailments, as well as government stimulus programs and other improvements in general economic conditions, resulted in a strengthening of commodity prices, although still below levels existing prior to March 2020.
 The full extent of the impact on the Corporation's future financial results is uncertain given the length and severity of these developments cannot be reliably estimated.

-The current challenging economic climate relating to the effect of COVID-19 may lead to challenges in managing cash flows and the ability to raise capital.
+The current challenging economic climate relating to the effect of COVID-19 may lead to challenges in managing cash flows and the ability to raise the capital required to advance exploration activities.

-Guardian's expenses for the nine months ended September 30, 2021 and year ended December 31, 2020 consisted primarily of operating and general and administrative expenses.
+Guardian's expenses for the six months ended June 30, 2023 and 2022 consisted primarily of operating and general and administrative expenses, share-based compensation (non-cash) and gain on settlement of accounts payable (non-cash).

 On February 26, 2021, the Corporation completed the acquisition (the "Acquisition") from DG Resources Management Ltd. ("DGM") and Graydon Kowal ("Kowal" and together with DGM, the "Vendors") of their interests in and to a mining property known as the Mount Cameron Property located in the Mayo Mining District in the Yukon (the "Assets").
-The acquisition was first announced in the Corporation's press release dated May 21, 2020.

-In consideration for the Assets, the Corporation issued 4,000,000 Common Shares in the share capital of Guardian to the Vendors and a 2% Net Smelter Royalty, which Net Smelter Royalty shall be repurchaseable by Guardian from the Vendors at a price of \$1,000,000 for a period of five years.
+In consideration for the Assets, the Corporation issued 4,000,000 Common Shares in the share capital of the Corporation to the Vendors and a 2% Net Smelter Royalty, which Net Smelter Royalty shall be repurchaseable by the Corporation from the Vendors at a price of \$1,000,000 for a period of five years.
 The Corporation also assumed debt in the amount of \$50,000 owed by Graydon Kowal to Dahrouge Geological Consulting Ltd. (an affiliate of DGM) and debt in the amount of \$10,000 owed by DGM to Dahrouge Geological Consulting Ltd. (the "Debt Assumption").
 The debt assumed by the Corporation bears no interest and is payable in increments of \$15,000 semi-annually until repaid.
+During the year ended December 31, 2021, Graydon Kowal assumed the Debt in exchange for a non-interest-bearing promissory note.